Native voice typing for Linux

 Recordings are processed in memory and discarded.
 No audio saved, no transcripts kept on our servers, and no training on your voice, ever.

-Speak in any of 99 languages, from Paris to Tokyo.
+Speak any of 99 languages.

 German